XiaoouPan/FarmTest/README.md

 Help on the functions can be accessed by typing `?`, followed by function name at the R command prompt.

-For example, `?farmTest` will present a detailed documentation with inputs, outputs and examples of the function `farmTest`.
+For example, `?farm.test` will present a detailed documentation with inputs, outputs and examples of the function `farm.test`.

 ## Common error messages